jongio/azidext/README.md

 ### NewAzureIdentityCredentialAdapter

-The `NewAzureIdentityCredentialAdapter` function allows you to use all the goodness of `azidext` in the Azure Management libraries.
+The `NewAzureIdentityCredentialAdapter` function allows you to use all the goodness of `azidentity` in the Azure Management libraries.
 You can use it in place of `Authorizer` when calling your Azure Management APIs.

-To use this type, just import package github.com/jongio/azidext/go/azidentity and using follow command to get package.
+To use this type, just import package github.com/jongio/azidext/go/azidext and using follow command to get package.

 ```
 go get -u github.com/.............